SciRuby/daru/README.md

 * Multiple value assignment for vectors with []=.
 * Load DataFrame from multiple sources (excel, SQL, etc.).
 * Deletion of elements from Vector should only modify the index and leave the vector as it is so that compacting is not needed and things are faster.
-* Add a #sync method which will sync the modified index with the unmodified vector.
-* Ability to reorder the index of a dataframe.
 * #find\_max function which will evaluate a block and return the row for the value of the block is max.
 * Function to check if a value of a row/vector is within a specified range.
 * Create a new vector in map_rows if any of the already present rows dont match the one assigned in the block.